Good and Bad Passwords How-To

 described to change that word into something else is a subset of

-all possible combinations of the same characters.
+all possible variations of the same characters.
 As the length

 of the word increases, the standard transformations become an

-ever smaller subset of the possible permutations.
+ever smaller subset of the possible variations.
 For a word of

 meaningful length, say more than 5 characters, the word and its